 The big question is, are these fungi safe for your growing body and baby?

 Well, mostly.
-Most mushrooms you find in grocery stores are safe to eat during pregnancy and provide plenty of benefits, too.
+Most mushrooms you find in grocery stores are safe to eat during pregnancy.
+And provide plenty of nutritional benefits, too.

 Which mushrooms are safe to eat during pregnancy?